bitstadium/HockeySDK-Android/README.md

 For other ways to setup the SDK, see [advanced setup](#advancedsetup).
 A sample integration can be found in [this GitHub repository](https://github.com/bitstadium/HockeySDK-AndroidDemo).

-**Note:** For initial setup it is assumed that you want to use all of HockeyApp's features such as crash reporting, update distribution, and feedback.
+**Note:** For initial setup it is assumed that you want to use all of HockeyApp's features such as Crash Reporting, update distribution, and feedback.
 This means your app also needs all the basic permissions.
 If you only want to use a subset of features and thus only need to ask for a subset of permissions, please see the [permissions section](#permissions-advanced) of the advanced setup section.

 <a id="app-identifier"></a>
 ### 2.1 Obtain an app identifier